An epic two week road trip itinerary for the North and South Islands

 In the evening, you may want to take a stargazing tour if the weather is on your side.

-Stay the night, and the following morning head up to the Mount Saint John Observatory to enjoy views and coffee at Astro Cafe (just note it costs $8 to drive up to the observatory — walking up is free).
+In the morning, you can head up to the Mount Saint John Observatory to enjoy views and coffee at Astro Cafe (just note it costs $8 to drive up to the observatory — walking up is free).

 It’s a 3 hours drive from Tekapo to Christchurch, which will likely take a lot longer by the time you factor in stops.